aws-samples/genai-messaging-hotel-assistant/README.md

 * The requirements in [`requirements.txt`](requirements.txt) and in each individual lambda code folder.
 * [A new Telegram bot](https://core.telegram.org/bots/tutorial); note its API key as provided by Botfather.
 * [A WhatsApp app](https://developers.facebook.com/docs/whatsapp/cloud-api/get-started); note its Phone ID in WhatsApp > API Setup from the app page in the Facebook developer portal.
+Also, create a [permanent token](https://developers.facebook.com/blog/post/2022/12/05/auth-tokens/) and keep it for later.

 # Setup

 Make sure to deploy the stack in an AWS region where Amazon Bedrock with Anthropic Claude 3 Haiku & Amazon Titan Embed Text v2 and Bedrock Promp Flows are available.

 Telegram API tokens are provided by Botfather and are permanent.
-WhatsApp makes a distinction between development and permanent tokens.
-The following steps assume you have a development token, WhatsApp will only provide it to you once your WebHook is operational.
-To sort this out, we will be deploying the stack
-twice:
-* The first deployment will get the WebHook endpoint running with an intentionally invalid WhatsApp key.
-  This should be enough to be able to configure the WebHook in Meta's App Dashboard and retrieve the Access Token.
-There is no impact from doing this since we won't actually be trying to send WhatsApp messages yet.
-  At this point the Telegram bot should be fully operational.
-* The second deployment will update the secret with the udated Access Token.
-You should also do this when the deployment token is updated.
-From this point on both the Telegram & WhatsApp bots should be fully operational.
+For WhatsApp, while you can potentially use temporary tokens, they are cumbersome to use and force you to deploy this stack twice (as WhatsApp will only give you a temporary token once the WebHook is correctly set up), so this guide assumes that you are using a permanent token from the [requirements](#requirements) section.

 In the root folder of this repo, run: